-It’s OK to clutch your chest when you realize that Ringo Starr turns 80 on July 7!
+It’s OK to clutch your chest when you realize that Ringo Starr is 83!

 Related: “Our Top 10 Singing Drummers”

 This is when, after months of debate and query, the three Beatles finally officially reached out to Ringo, who was playing in a rival band.
-He may soon be 80 years old, but we can learn a lot from 58 summers ago when Ringo put himself to be in the position to be “promoted.”
+He may be over 80 years old, but we can learn a lot from 50-plus summers ago when Ringo put himself to be in the position to be “promoted.”

 He Built His Reputation

 It was fortunate at the time for Ringo that the band he was playing with (Rory Storm and the Hurricanes) was also booked to play many of the same clubs as the Beatles (sometimes on the same bill) in Hamburg during the same period from August 1960 through 1962.
 The Beatles knew of Rory’s band back home in Liverpool and at one time they were the top draw local act.
 As fellow Brits in a foreign land, a natural gravitation to each other’s camp happened in Hamburg.

 “I didn’t like the look of Rory’s drummer-he looked the nasty one with his little grey streak in his hair.”
 George Harrison would explain over the years, “But the nasty one turned out to be Ringo, the nicest of them all!”
 Ringo made it his business to sit, watch and study the Beatles from the front of the stage on nights when his band were playing on the same club bills.
 He was sure to send up requests, then later, sent over drinks to their table during breaks.
 He was naturally friendly, and took actions to mingle with the Beatles, have a laugh, talk music, and relate on things back home in Liverpool.